bubochka14/ChatUp/README.md

 # ChatUp
- ChatUp is a desktop messager available for Linux, Windows and Mac.
+ ChatUp is a desktop messager available for Linux and Windows.
 In ChatUp you can:
 * Сreate groups and add users to them
 * Send text messages to group chats